A heart attack is a medical emergency

 Our accredited chest pain centers are ready to provide rapid-response treatment in the event that you or a loved one experience chest pain or any other heart attack warning sign.
 Using advanced diagnostic tools, our team works quickly to determine whether or not you are having a heart attack.
-If you are, you will be taken immediately to a cath lab, where we will open the blockage and stop the heart attack in its tracks.
+If you are, you will be taken immediately to a catheterization lab, where we will open the blockage and stop the heart attack in its tracks.

 Our heart attack patients have quality outcomes.
 That's because we focus on quality in everything that we do.
 We compare our heart and vascular care to that of other hospitals across the country to ensure that we are practicing medicine at the highest-possible level.
 In many cases, we are leading the way on a national scale.

-To learn more about our quality measures »
+Learn more about our quality measures »

 We participate in statewide initiatives to improve the care of heart attack victims in North Carolina.
 Our care of heart attack patients exceeds national standards and serves as a model for others.
 Mission Lifeline, a project of the American Heart Association (AHA), is tackling heart attack care across the country.
 According to the AHA, a person having a heart attack needs to have blocked arteries reopened within 90 minutes to have the best chance of preserving the heart muscle and ensuring a full recovery.
 At Novant Health, our median time is 68 minutes.

 For women, the signs and symptoms of a heart attack can be very different than those for men – most women aren't aware of that.
 According to the AHA, fewer than 8 percent of women view heart disease as being a major threat to a woman's health.
 Here are the facts every woman should know: